-California Penal Code 399 PC makes it a crime to fail to control a dangerous animal.
-This section applies when the owner fails to use ordinary care to confine a dangerous or vicious animal, causing someone to be killed or seriously injured.
-The offense can be a filed as a misdemeanor or a felony, and carries a penalty of up to 3 years in jail.
+Penal Code 399 PC is the California statute that makes it a crime to fail to control a dangerous animal.
+This section applies when the owner fails to use ordinary care to confine a dangerous or vicious animal, thereby causing someone to be killed or seriously injured.
+The offense can be charged as a misdemeanor or a felony, and is punishable by up to 3 years in jail.

 399 PC states that “(a) If any person owning or having custody or control of a mischievous animal, knowing its propensities, willfully suffers it to go at large, or keeps it without ordinary care, and the animal, while so at large, or while not kept with ordinary care, kills any human being who has taken all the precautions that the circumstances permitted, or which a reasonable person would ordinarily take in the same situation, is guilty of a felony. (b) If any person owning or having custody or control of a mischievous animal, knowing its propensities, willfully suffers it to go at large, or keeps it without ordinary care, and the animal, while so at large, or while not kept with ordinary care, causes serious bodily injury to any human being who has taken all the precautions that the circumstances permitted, or which a reasonable person would ordinarily take in the same situation, is guilty of a misdemeanor or a felony.”

 (Ironically, under California Health and Safety Code 122335, unlawful tethering of a dog, it is a crime to tether a dog for a long period of time.
 This can put some pet owners in a bind and give them no choice but to let their dog run free.)

 Penalties depend on whether the victim suffers serious bodily injury or death.

 If the victim is killed, failing to control a dangerous animal must be charged as a felony.

 As a California misdemeanor, failure to control a dangerous animal can be punished by:

 - Up to six (6) months in county jail; and/or